OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 In this example, the *__init__()* function doesn't do anything but call the equivalent in the base class, so technically it should be removed from this class definition.
-More detail on framework variables is explained in :ref:`Public-Variables`.
+Framework variables are explained in more detail in the section on :ref:`public variables <Public-Variables>`.

 .. index:: save_to_egg()